ibm-watson-iot/blockchain-samples/samples/composer/README.md

 # Composer Samples
 This project contains samples of IoT Blockchain composer contracts that are compatible with Fabric v1.0 and Hyperledger Composer v0.13.2.
-Use the above samples to explore the uses of IoT Blockchain and Composor.
+Use the above samples to explore the uses of IoT Blockchain and Composer.

 ## Steps for Use
 Follow the steps below to convert a contract folder into a ready-to-deploy .bna file.